OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

  .. todo: #Igor check:

-.. important:: When command is executed module data in configuration files will overwrite data in database.
+.. important:: When the command is executed, the module data in the configuration files will overwrite the database data.